 Unlike most other design research methods, dyads/triads aren’t applicable in all cases.

 2. Not in-depth

 Compared to in-depth interviews, dyads/triads do not allow the facilitator to dig deeper with every participant in the limited time allotted for the focused discussion.

 A few participants of the dyad/triad may not express their opinions openly, get influenced by the opinions of other participants or sometimes not express themselves at all in the discussion.

-Dyads/ Triads needs the two actors to interact with the interviewer as well as with each other; in a way, this is similar to focus group with participants limited to up to a total of 3.
+Dyads/ Triads needs the actors to interact with the interviewer as well as with each other; in a way this is similar to focus group with participants limited to upto 3.
 You will need an experienced moderator to run this.